 In particular, the trail encounters a rock face segment on its way from the ridge crest to the intersection at Ruby Creek.
 And like many other small trails in this situation, there is a route underneath the rock face and a route above it.
 Complicating things were several misleading cairns and survey tapes that people had left behind, ultimately pointing to everywhere and nowhere all at once.
 Pay more attention to the topography than to the cairns and survey tape.
 When the trail meets the rock face, you can choose either to descend left, or to scramble a class 3 pitch to the right.
 I remember preferring the short scramble up to the right, which led me around the top of the rock face and back to an identifiable trail segment.
 Yet on the way out, I somehow came in underneath the rock face, and then had to climb up from underneath it to rejoin my route.
 I found in both cases that I preferred the higher route above the rock face, and the lower route beneath it was much more slippery, muddy, and tedious.

-From the avalanche area, in 2010, I could not identify any continuing trail segment.
+From the cleared area, in 2010, I could not identify any continuing trail segment.
 Cross here to the north side of the creek, and you will find that the vegetation is more clear underneath the trees.
-Now simply bushwack eastward through the trees, keeping the creek to your right.
+If you need, you can continue a little farther east before crossing to the north side of the creek.
+Once on the north side, simply bushwack eastward through the trees, keeping the creek to your right.
 After about 20 minutes you should regain an identifiable trail.
-Suddenly this pops right out at an excellent camp site, which I remember being at a small pond on the west side of Ruby Lake.
-The lake itself lies just a few minutes farther to the east.
+Suddenly this pops right out at an excellent camp site (see yellow dot on map) which is on the west side of a small pond, just a few minutes west from Ruby Lake.